 Let’s paint palm leaves in watercolor!

 We are currently in Thailand and surrounded by exotic nature.
 So much greenery around that I couldn’t stop myself from painting palms and leaves and sunsets.
-That’s why today we are painting this inspiring green palm leaf in watercolor together!
+That’s why today we are painting inspiring green palm leaves in watercolor together!
+And do not worries, it is more simple than what you think!

 Let’s start with the materials.